by Chuck Eddy, December the 25th 2002.

 And if his relationship with Kim is any indication, he seems to be reliving part of his grandma’s life.
 Starting at age 15, Kresin was married to, but repeatedly split up then reunited with, the same man.
 “He was the boss of me, and he was cruel to me,” she says.
 “And I’d never heard the word divorce.”
 Kim and Marshall were married in St. Joseph in June 1999; Eminem filed divorce paperwork in August 2000; they made up in December 2000; Kim filed for divorce in March 2001; and now they’re apparently back together.
 Last time around, they wound up agreeing on joint legal custody of Hailie after a months-long battle, and a Macomb County court recommended Eminem pay $2740 a week in child support, $156 a week in health insurance, and 90 percent of health care costs.

-One thought on “The Daddy Shady Show”
+One response to “The Daddy Shady Show”